-RECOGNIZING THE FUNDAMENTAL RIGHT OF ADULT PERSONS TO DECIDE THEIR OWN HEALTH CARE, INCLUDING THE DECISION TO HAVE LIFE-SUSTAINING TREATMENT WITHHELD OR WITHDRAWN IN INSTANCES OF A TERMINAL CONDITION OR PERMANENT UNCONSCIOUS CONDITION

-Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:
+1 2 3 4 5 AN ACT RECOGNIZING THE FUNDAMENTAL RIGHT OF ADULT PERSONS TO DECIDE THEIR OWN HEALTH CARE, INCLUDING THE DECISION TO HAVE LIFE-SUSTAINING TREATMENT WITHHELD OR WITHDRAWN IN INSTANCES OF A TERMINAL CONDITION OR PERMANENT UNCONSCIOUS CONDITION Be it enacted by the Senate and the House of Representatives of the Philippines in 7 Congress assembled: SECTION 1.

-- SECTION 1.
 Title.
-This Act shall be known as the "Natural Death Act of 2005." - SECTION 2.
-Declaration of Policy.
-It is the policy of the State to value the dignity of every person and guarantees full respect for human rights. - SECTION 3.
-Definition of Terms.
-For purposes of this Act: - (a) "Adult person" means a person who has attained the age of majority, and who has the capacity to make health care decisions. - (b) "Attending physician" means the physician selected by, or assigned to, the patient who has primary responsibility for the treatment and care of the patient. - (c) "Directive" means a written document voluntarily executed by the declarer generally consistent with the guidelines of this Act. - (d) "Health facility" means a hospital or a nursing home, a home health agency or hospice agency, or a boarding home. - (e) "Life-sustaining treatment" means any medical or surgical intervention that uses mechanical or other artificial means, including artificially provided nutrition and hydration, to sustain, restore, or replace a vital function, which, when applied to a qualified patient, would serve only to prolong the process of dying.
-"Life-sustaining treatment" shall not include the administration of medication or the performance of any medical or surgical intervention deemed necessary to alleviate pain.
+This Apt shall be brown as the "Netwed Death Apt of 2007."
+8 9 SECTION 1.
+Title. - This Act shall be known as the "Natural Death Act of 2007."
+SECTION 2.
+Declaration of Policy. - It is the policy of the State to value the dignity of 10 every person and guarantees full respect for human rights.
+11 SECTION 3.
+Definition of Terms For purposes of this Act: 12 (A) "Adult person" means a person who has attained the age of majority, and who has 13 the capacity to make health care decisions.
+14 (B) "Attending physician" means the physician selected by, or assigned to, the patient 15 who has primary responsibility for the treatment and care of the patient.
+16 (C) "Directive" means a written document voluntarily executed by the declarer generally 17 consistent with the guidelines of this Act.
+18 (D) "Health facility" means a hospital or a nursing home, a home health agency or 19 hospice agency, or a boarding home.
+20 (E) "Life-sustaining treatment" means any medical or surgical intervention that uses 21 mechanical or other artificial means, including artificially provided nutrition and hydration, to 22 sustain, restore, or replace a vital function, which, when applied to a qualified patient, would 23 serve only to prolong the process of dying.
+"Life-sustaining treatment" shall not include the